 What the Tide Breaks

-I arrange the broken shells, searching
+I arrange the broken shells by what is missing.

-My fingers trace their edges, feeling for the break
+My fingers trace the fracture, searching.

 Okja Kwon